 Submitting a post will not result in publication.
 We reserve the right to publish the content we feel is better suited to the blog’s content and editorial line.
 You will get a reply if the post has been selected for publication.
 If you don’t hear from us, it means that the post has not been accepted.

-We encourage you to read the Guest Posts who made it to the blog to understand the caliber of the posts we approve.
+We encourage you to read the Guest Posts who made it to the blog to understand the calibre of the posts we approve.

 In order to increase the chances of being featured, we suggest you adhere to the following guidelines.

 – Content must be original.
 We will carefully search for the content you submit across the web.
 If your content is present somewhere else on the web, it won’t be published on Event Manager Blog.
-Moreover we require exclusivity of the content you provide, meaning the content won’t appear anywhere else in the same form you provided it to us.
+Moreover we require exclusivity of the content you provide, meaning the content cannot appear anywhere else in the same form you provided it to us.

 – You are an Event Professional.